 Jerome meets another ghost named Emmett, (the real Emmett Till who was lynched at the age of 14 in 1955).
 Emmett guides Jerome through processing what has happened to him and identifying how historical systemic racism likely led to his killing.
 Jerome also meets Sarah the daughter of the police officer who killed him, as she struggles with how to make sense of what her father has done.

-A poignant look at racism in American, in the past, as well as modern day.
+A poignant look at racism in America, in the past, as well as modern day.

 I hope this list of 10 powerful antiracism books for middle schoolers has inspired you to check out some of these titles with the tween(s) in your life!